jhaminakshii/jhaminakshii/README.md

 Real-time messaging using Socket.io, MongoDB, and React.

 ### 🔹 iDiary App
-Your secure notes icloud in which I used both frontenf and backend integration.
+Your secure notes icloud in which I used both frontend and backend integration.

 ### 🔹 General Enterprises Website
 Business website built with React + Tailwind (Live project).